 “The Taliban’s use of an ambulance as a weapon to target civilians represents inhumane disregard for the people of Afghanistan and all those working to bring peace to the country, and is a violation of the most basic international norms,” Tillerson said in a statement.

 Hundreds more US troops are en route to Afghanistan to begin a much riskier mission: training Afghan troops outside the wire.
-There will be Americans on the front line who know that combat may be part of their mission and who may die, Paton Walsh said.
+The mission will put Americans on the front lines, possible in deadly combat situations.

 This is the one key foreign policy issue upon which Trump has made a specific policy pledge: to win.